-Madrid-based Maraworld sells Benicàssim festival to Spanish promoter the Music Republic
+Madrid-based Maraworld sells Festival Internacional de Benicassim (FIB) to Spanish promoter the Music Republic

 Sign up for IQ Index